williamchenjun/CS-OpenTK/Chapter 2 - Shaders and Shapes/README.md

 }
 ```

 The first line is mandatory and it indicates which version of the engine to use.
-The `layout(location=0)` is the index value we defined as out first argument for the `VertexAttribPointer`.
+The `layout(location=0)` is the index value we defined as our first argument for the `VertexAttribPointer`:

+> The first argument represents the index of the input data in the shader [...]

 The `in` keyword means "input" and `vec3` means a 3D vector.
 So the input data we expect is a 3D array.
 The GLSL must have a main function which specifies the position of the vertices in `gl_Position` as a 4D array.

 In `shader.frag` write:
 ```